 ADDITIONAL MEDIA OPPORTUNITIES

 All drivers eliminated in Q1 or Q2 are available for media interviews immediately after the end of each session, as are drivers who participated in Q3, but who are not required for the post-qualifying press conference.
-Location of the media square to be posted on the media centre noticeboard.
+The interview pen is located in the paddock in front of the FIA garages.

 Any driver retiring before the end of the race will be made available at his team’s garage/hospitality.